Blog Layout

 “Oh, nice!”
 I hear Vai say… “They’re great!”.
 Thomas asks if it’s ok to pull the old labels and replace them with the KickTags.
 “Yeah, sure, go ahead”.
 We’re on!!

 Soundcheck has run late and there are only 15 minutes until the doors open and 45 minutes before the show starts, so we don’t have much time.
 Thomas and I head over to the MFC and start removing the labels using the blade, naptha, a cloth and Velcro(!).
 Strangely, we’re chatting about religion, family, greed, things that make life enjoyable, parents, Vienna, snippets of Zappa, Vai and how Thomas believes that a story has been written for each of us that we just happen to be following.
 It was really wonderful.
 He’s renowned for his love of Velcro and tells me about a scooter accident he had in the 80’s where Veclro literally saved his life (interesting story - its been written about before).
 Again.
 I’m struck at just how ‘normal’ Thomas is.
 He’s just a guy that loves what he does, is very good at it, and works like crazy.
-He’s not sitting here boasting about what he’s done, who he’s done stuff with, who he knows etc. Just 2 guys, chatting about random stuff while mangling the hell out of Steve Vai’s board.
+He’s not sitting here boasting about what he’s done, who he’s done stuff with, who he knows etc. Just 2 guys, chatting about random stuff, while mangling the hell out of Steve Vai’s board.

 At one point, the board looks a complete mess.
 There are bits of labels and glue residue everywhere and Thomas is being very liberal with the Naptha.
 He quips “here’s a great video for YouTube!” and gets me to take a picture of him hacking the MFC to send to Matt Picone.
 Just as I’m about to ask him to remove the glow labels in case he squirts them with the Naptha, a drop falls on one of them and the ink immediately starts to run….
 My heart just sank, but Thomas, unfazed, just says ‘Don’t worry – it’s fine!’ and carried on.
 (After our meeting, I worked out how to make the glow labels waterproof).
 By now, the venue is half full and we’re still on our hands and knees scraping away, wondering if the audience was wondering what on earth we were up to!
 We managed to remove all but 4 of the labels and then decided to stop so Thomas could get ready for the start of the show.